-Police Community Support Officer (PCSO) Salaries - the recruitment pattern for PCSOs means that the average number of PCSOs during the year is 8 more than the budgeted 183 PCSOs resulting in an overspend of £213k.

-There is currently no PCSO recruitment planned until the end of 2015/16.
-However, planning for PCSO numbers takes account of potential leavers and anticipated transfers as a result of Police Officer recruitment and, if necessary, a recruitment campaign may be required earlier in the year.
+Police Community Support Officers (PCSO) Salaries - The recruitment pattern for PCSOs means that the average number of PCSOs during the year has been higher than the budgeted 183 resulting in an overspend of £220k.
+Planning for PCSO numbers takes account of anticipated transfers as a result of Police Officer recruitment and a campaign to recruit PCSOs will commence in the summer.